oGrandeK/oGrandeK/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT
+- 🌱 I’m currently learning C++, POO.
-- 🤔 I’m looking for help with how to code
+- 🤔 I’m looking for help with how to code.